SarveshwaranAM-yavar/minio-fastapi-api/README.md

 i.Use swagger-UI localhost:8000/docs <br>
 ii.POSTMAN for uploading the file and test the working. <br>
 Note: Use the minio GUI (localhost:9001) for further checking the file is uploaded properly.

+**Manual CLI for docker minIO**
+Manual CLI for docker minIO : <br>
+docker run -d \ <br>
+  --name minio-server \ <br>
+  -p 9000:9000 \ <br>
+  -p 9001:9001 \ <br>
+  -e "MINIO_ROOT_USER=minioadmin" \ <br>
+  -e "MINIO_ROOT_PASSWORD=minioadmin123" \ <br>
+  quay.io/minio/minio:RELEASE.2023-12-02T10-29-32Z \ <br>
+  server /data --console-address ":9001" <br>
+Note: this will create and run the minio-server in the docker and exposing it to our local via port localhost:9001 for the GUI and localhost:9000 for the api instances.
+This will create a storage volume inside the docker for storing the files which we are intended to upload. <br>

+We can use the docker-compose.yml which is efficient instead of manually creating the docker container using the CLI. <br>
+inorder to create a container: <br>
+docker compose up -d <br>
+Note: this will create a docker compose and start to run the server.
+You verify using the localhost:9001 with the username and password. <br>
+docker ps : will list the containers in run. <br>

+Whenever you finished your operation.
+You can either down(removing the container) or stop the container. <br>
+docker compose stop – will stop the containers from working but still resist the information and all the containers details within.
+So you can start it again whenever needed it out. <br>
+In order to start the container again use, docker compose start <br>

+docker compose down – will entirely remove the containers. <br>
+Note: still the data will be persist on the local which will not be deleted in this scenario. <br>